matheusmorcinek/blackjack-test/README.md

 ### Backend
 For information on setting up and operating the backend service, head over to the Backend README.
 [Backend README](./blackjack-backend/README.md).

+### Test Automation
+For information on setting up and operating the cypress automation, please check the README.
+[Automation README](./blackjack-automation/README.md).